THE DEADLINE HAS BEEN EXTENDED: ALL APPLICATIONS FOR 2020 ARE DUE SUNDAY, 1 MARCH, 2020, by 11:59PM (23:59) GMT.

-The Summer Institute (SI) is a new immersive two-week creative writing and cultural exchange program held in Iowa City, Iowa, U.S., a UNESCO City of Literature, for participants age 18-22 from Pakistan, India, and the U.S. Students from all disciplines – the arts, humanities, sciences, and everything in between – are welcome to apply!
+The Summer Institute is an immersive two-week creative writing and cultural exchange program held in Iowa City, Iowa, U.S., a UNESCO City of Literature, for participants age 18-22 from Pakistan, India, and the U.S. Students from all disciplines – the arts, humanities, sciences, and everything in between – are welcome to apply!
 This program is free for selected participants, and will focus on creative writing and the power of narrative.
-The Summer Institute’s innovative, inclusive, cross-cultural approach will empower future thought-leaders and help forge new lines of understanding, promote social justice, and foreground diversity, empathy, and community.
-Participants will come to see writing as a form of action – a personally-empowering skill that can be employed for social change.
+Attendees take part in master classes in the craft of writing, in collaborative workshops focused on their creative work, and in activities designed to forge new lines of understanding and shared purpose among its community of writers.
+The Summer Institute is an opportunity to see writing as a form of action – a personally-empowering skill that can be employed for social change.

 10 applicants from each country will be accepted to SI 2020.

 NOTE: Possession of a valid passport is a requirement for participation in this program for students from India and Pakistan.
 However, passports and/or copies of passports should not be included in the materials submitted with your application.
 We will only require applicants to submit a passport if they have been officially selected to participate in the program.
 We will notify you if you are selected, and then we require this from those selected applicants.

 NOTE: Applicants must be between the ages of 18-22 by the start of the program, 4 July, 2020.
 Those under or over this age range will not be considered for acceptance.

 A brief introduction from the Summer Institute Coordinator:

 Hear from 2019 Summer Institute Participants: